AndrewMagerman/dotfiles/notes/dotfiles_notes.md

+# Update 25th December

+created the keybindings for the line diagnostics, which I have set to `gl`

 # Update 22 December

 I am upgrading the vim/neovim skills by noticing when I want to go back to VS or Pycharm whenever I am missing something.